Premiere (TV program): Synopsis of the June 25, 1951, broadcast

 In the second half-hour Ed Sullivan showed up for hosting duties, announcing that "CBS is putting blood into the coaxial cable."
 During his segment he promoted Mercury and Lincoln automobiles.
 Robert Alda and Isabel Bigley, current performers in the Broadway musical Guys and Dolls, sang a duet of "You're Just in Love" by Irving Berlin from the stage musical Call Me Madam.
 Ed Sullivan also joked around with the Bil and Cora Baird Marionettes, who serenaded him with E. Y. Harburg's "You, Too, Can Be a Puppet" from the musical Flahooley.

 Garry Moore was the next to appear, declaring "when Dr. Stanton sees me in color he'll say to himself, 'For this I went to the Supreme Court?'"
-During his appearance Moore showcased several commercial products, including Tenderleaf tea, Aunt Jemima, Duz powdered soap, Ivory soap and Chase and Sanborn coffee.
+During his appearance Moore showcased several commercial products, including Tenderleaf tea, Aunt Jemima, Duz powdered washing soap, Ivory soap and Chase and Sanborn coffee.
 He was also joined by Durward Kirby in a well-received comedy skit in which Moore played a pitchman who attempted to demonstrate a hopelessly useless vegetable slicer.

 The New York City Ballet company then performed La Valse, choreographed by George Balanchine to music by Maurice Ravel, with staging by Sol Hurok.

 The show wrapped up with some additional banter between Sullivan and the Baird Marionettes.
 Archie Bleyer and his orchestra had provided the music for the hour.
 Other commercial products promoted during the program included Wrigley's gum, Toni Home Permanent and Revlon lipstick.